 So what motivates Gavin?
 Why has he chosen to share his sageness and perception through the medium of this blog and not peer reviewed journals?
 Why does he never wear a shirt in photos?

-I decided the best way to investigate this living legend would be to spend a day with him at a fashionable auction house as he expanded his germinating collection of objet d'art.
+I decided the best way to investigate this living legend would be to spend a day with him at a fashionable auction house as he expanded his germinating collection of

 During a pause in the breathless bidding, I sneaked in the first question.
 Some people with a penetrating eye for rhyme, have started referring to Gav as 'Gav the Chav'.
 I wanted to know what he thought about this label.